Decoding the "How Many Grams in a Quarter?" Question: A full breakdown

 1. A Quarter of a Kilogram:

-This is the most straightforward interpretation.
+Basically the most straightforward interpretation.
 A kilogram (kg) contains 1000 grams (g).
-Therefore, a quarter of a kilogram is:
+Because of this, a quarter of a kilogram is:

 1000 g / 4 = 250 grams